Richmond Secondary School: Pre-employment and career-prep programs

 Richmond Secondary also hosts the school district's only student chef training program.
-The school is equipped with a full kitchen, in which student-trainees prepare meals and desserts for other students and faculty to be served during breakfast and lunch hours.
+Student-trainees prepare meals and desserts in the school's full kitchen which are served during breakfast and lunch hours.
 Richmond Secondary also has a well-equipped metal and woodworking shop, theatre, and music room.

-RHS also hosts the "Colt Young Parent Program", a program designed to meet the needs of pregnant and parenting teenagers.
+RSS also hosts the "Colt Young Parent Program", a program designed to meet the needs of pregnant and parenting teenagers.

 Athletics

-Richmond Secondary currently offers numerous athletic teams for students including basketball, cross country, soccer, volleyball, swimming, golf, badminton, Ultimate Frisbee, table tennis, and track and field.
+Richmond Secondary offers athletic teams for students including basketball, cross country, soccer, volleyball, swimming, golf, badminton, Ultimate Frisbee, table tennis, and track and field.

 Basketball

 The Richmond High basketball team were perennial provincial championship contenders in the 1980s and 90s under BC Basketball Hall of Fame inductee, coach Bill Disbrow.
-Richmond High has won a record five BC AAA Provincial Championships and produced five BC MVPs, 25 All-stars, and many players who have gone on to play in the NCAA and on the Canada national men's basketball team.
-Disbrow's program and the teams he worked with are viewed to be the best in Canada during the 80s and 90s.
+Disbrow's program and the teams he worked with have been viewed as the best in Canada during the 80s and 90s.
+Richmond High has won a record five BC AAA Provincial Championships and produced five BC MVPs, 25 All-stars, and many players who have played in the NCAA and on the Canada national men's basketball team.

 RHS ties Vancouver College and Oak Bay High School for most number of BC provincial championships won.